samarsinghal/lab-getting-started-with-carvel/workshop/content/exercises/7-pushing-images-to-a-registry.md

 ```
 Images

-Image     core.harbor.domain/library/sample-app-go@sha256:5b2eda92ba2337c67beac54bec75dfe21ec3ad001f80230c647cabd5b8895655
+Image     {{ registry_host }}/carvel/sample-app-go@sha256:c293f506529ee65e1f6c3600398d29b7677c5fa80c065f60354486dee28cb51a
-Metadata  - Path: /home/ubuntu/sample-app-go
+Metadata  - Path: /home/eduk8s/exercises/sample-app-go
             Type: local
-          - Dirty: false
+          - Dirty: true
             RemoteURL: https://github.com/eduk8s-labs/sample-app-go
-            SHA: 338d4d9e5299952a0bdb10d72b873ebbde0a1410
+            SHA: b677913bc9e92c45d6136b776bce011b45666619
             Type: git
-Resource  deployment/simple-app (apps/v1) namespace: default
+Resource  deployment/simple-app (apps/v1) namespace: {{session_namespace}}

 1 images

 Succeeded
 ```

 You will note how the image name has been rewritten to reference the image from the image registry it was pushed to, rather than the original location for the image.
-Also you will see that the image digest reference (e.g. core.harbor.domain/library/sample-app-go@sha256:5b2eda...) was used instead of a tagged reference (e.g. kbld:docker-io...).
+Also you will see that the image digest reference (e.g. {{ registry_host }}/carvel/sample-app-go@sha256:4c8b96...) was used instead of a tagged reference (e.g. kbld:docker-io...).

 Digest references are preferred to other image reference forms as they are immutable, hence provide a guarantee that the exact version of built software will be deployed.